5 First Date Confidence Tips

 Guys love a confident woman.
 Women love a confident man.
 All cats have an attitude problem.
 These are just facts we objectively know to be true.

 Since I can’t just write “Not confident?
-Fake it ‘til you make it!” and drop the mic, I’ve devised a five-point plan—including just the right grooming products—to help you be your most confident (read: cool, not cocky) self on your next first date.
+Fake it ‘til you make it!” and drop the mic, I’ve devised a five-point plan to help you be your most confident (read: cool, not cocky) self on your next first date.

 STEP 1: Send a pre-date text to open up the lines of communication.